prisukumaran23/word_learning/README.md

 [Download jspsych](https://github.com/jspsych/jsPsych/releases)

 ### Running the experiment
-Download ‘Word_learning’ folder, and move jspsych-6.1.0 into the Word_learning folder.
+Download ‘word_learning’ folder, and move jspsych-6.1.0 into the Word_learning folder.
-Open index.html inside ‘Single_day’ and this should run the experiment on your browser.
+Open SingleDay/index.html and this should run the experiment on your browser.

 Please note that trying to run the experiment locally might cause a similar error to below: